In cryptocurrency, there are a few big names that get thrown around a lot, including Bitcoin. Another cryptocurrency we often hear about is Dogecoin.

 Bitcoin Is More Widely Accepted

-Even though Bitcoin Cash was specifically designed for processing faster, larger volumes of transactions, it’s still not as common as you’d think.
+Even though Bitcoin Cash was designed explicitly for processing faster, larger volumes of transactions, it’s still not as common as you’d think.
 In fact, in general, Bitcoin is accepted in far more places than Bitcoin Cash.

-On top of that, Bitcoin Cash is not as liquid.
+In addition, Bitcoin Cash is not as liquid.
 That can make it a less popular choice for people who accept cryptocurrency.
 Because of that, Bitcoin tends to remain more popular than Bitcoin Cash.

-Bitcoin Cash Does Not Have Transaction Fees
+Next, Bitcoin Cash Does Not Have Transaction Fees

 On the other hand, Bitcoin requires transaction fees that usually hover at around 39 cents.
 While that won’t necessarily break the bank, it can certainly add up, making Bitcoin Cash an appealing option for people who frequently conduct cryptocurrency transactions.